ScriptBasic/WinPBX/docs/CWinHttpRequest.md

 #include "Afx/CWinHttpRequest.inc"
 using Afx

-' // Create an instance of the CWinHttp class
-DIM pWHttp AS CWinHttpRequest
+' // Create an instance of the CWinHttpRequest class DIM pWHttp AS CWinHttpRequest
 ' // Open an HTTP connection to an HTTP resource pWHttp.Open "GET", "http://microsoft.com"